hduchesne/game-4-jcustomer-modules/game-4-jcustomer-components-quiz/README.md

  + * (game4mix:quizChild)
 ```

-To be flexible and to have the capability to add Warmup and QnA in the order we want and the number
+To be flexible and to have the capability to add Warmup and QnA in the order we want and
-we want, we use as child type the mixin `game4mix:quizChild`
+in the quantity we want, we use the mixin `game4mix:quizChild` as child type.

 `game4nt:quiz` extends 1 supertype:
 1. `jnt:content` meaning the node type is a content node type.